George J. Elking Jr. Scholarship Fund

 George J. Elking, Jr. is one of the continuing Saints of the Southwest Association of Rail Shippers!

-If you have any questions regarding the scholarship including requests for exceptions, you may contact the SWARS Scholarship committee chair, Dale Diulus, at (480) 850-5757 or email at email@example.com.
+If you have any questions regarding the scholarship including requests for exceptions, you may contact the SWARS Scholarship Committee Chair, Gail Molek, at SWARSscholarship@gmail.com.

 Scholarship recipients will be chosen from qualified students who meet the eligibility requirements and submit a completed application packet before the deadline.
 Scholarship recipients will be selected according to merit on a competitive basis and with regard to financial need.
 The scholarship committee will choose the recipients by evaluating each eligible student’s self-description, academic performance, community involvement, employment history and financial status.
-Additional consideration will be given to those pursuing a degree program in a transportation related industry.
+Additional consideration will be given to those pursuing a degree program in a transportation related industry, and those who have some connection to SWARS.
 Selected recipients will be featured on promotional materials at SWARS meetings and on our website.
 All selected recipients will be asked to submit a picture for this purpose.

-Applications must be postmarked by April 30, of each year without exception.
+Applications must be submtted online by 11:59 pm on April 30, of each year, without exception.